BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

   filter(category == "species")       # remove non-species taxa
 ```

-You will create both an R script (.R) and an R Markdown document (.Rmd).
-You will
+Begin by creating an R script.

 ### R script

 1. Create a new R script named \`assignment.R\` to house your code.
-2. Load the tidyverse and auk packages
+2. In your script, load the tidyverse and auk packages
-3. Read in the eBird taxonomy table
+3. In your script, read in the eBird taxonomy table

 Now use what you know from previous labs, and what you have learned from today's lab, to perform the following data manipulation tasks: